What to Expect During the NDA Review Process

 When will I know that my NDA has been accepted for filing?

-How many information requests can we expect to receive?
+How many information requests can we expect to receive during the NDA review process?

-Regardless of how many information requests you receive, it is important that you make sure you understand what FDA is asking for and that you respond with information that is clear, comprehensive and transparent.
+Regardless of how many information requests you receive during the NDA review process, it is important that you make sure you understand what FDA is asking for and that you respond with information that is clear, comprehensive and transparent.
 This will help the reviewers understand your response and minimize the need for additional follow-up questions or requests.
 It is the sponsor’s responsibility to respond to these requests as soon as possible, as timely and complete responses help ensure that you don’t inadvertently push out your action date.

 This very critical step takes place at the very end of the review, in many cases in the last two weeks.
 Tensions often run high during this period, since many parties have an interest in the final wording of the label.
 You should have developed strong, data-driven statements about your product prior to submission, but you need to be prepared to defend those statements now.
 Because timing and responsiveness is critical at this stage, all important members of your team should be available to review versions of labels and participate in calls on very short notice.